ajacint0/Pole-Cell-Tracking/README.md

    - Changing the 'cutoff' variable to, for example, 20, will only highlight tracks that have at least 20 nodes connected through time
    - Changing 'limit_graph' variable to True will show all potential cells and tracks
    - Changing 'important_arr' variable to True will only show tracks that contain specific cells found at a certain timepoint, these cell labels are kept in a .npy file
-   - Changing 'text' variable to False will get rid of labels for the cells in the visualization, might make the visualization smoother
    - Select timepoints to compare with the variables 'tp_early' and 'tp_late', they can be timepoints that are far apart such as 10 and 50

 ## Tracking Nuclei